Torlus/w3c-payments-pp/README.md

 #### Dealing with legacy

-We believe that these suggested changes, although they seem important, could be handled more easily with the help of new standards and their implementation at the browser level.
+We believe that these suggested changes, although they seem important, could be handled more easily with the help of new standards and their implementation at the browser level, while keeping all the 3-D Secure infrastructure and authentication scheme.
+However, this is beyond the scope of this abstract.

-**TODO**

 ### Asymmetry concerns